 This can be a bit tricky if you’re running a small operation, because you often have a small shipping department, or you’re even doing it yourself.

 If that’s the case, you need to set up a schedule where the picking and packing always gets done first, or you may want to hire some temporary help.
 Because if you miss any two-day windows, you’re going to have unhappy customers who either stop shopping with you altogether, or cancel their order, and you’re out the original shipping and return costs, plus the lost sale.
 If nothing else, having the temporary help can put a stop to losses of unhappy customers and returned packages.

 If you’re down in Miami, two-day shipping to Seattle can be expensive.
-If this is the case, you’ll want to consider either setting up relationships with drop-ship capable vendors (vendors you buy your products from, but they hold them and ship them on your behalf with your branded packaging and forms), or setting up a distribution center in a major delivery hub like Memphis, Tennessee (Fedex) or Indianapolis (Fedex and first-class mail).
+If you’ve got cross-country customers, consider either setting up relationships with drop-ship capable vendors (vendors you buy your products from, but they hold and ship them on your behalf with your branded packaging and forms), or setting up a distribution center in a major delivery hub like Memphis, Tennessee (Fedex) or Indianapolis (Fedex and first-class mail).

-Some larger store chains have also begun shipping right from their stores, rather than setting up distribution centers.
+Some larger store chains like Best Buy also ship orders right from their stores to local customers, rather than using up distribution centers.
 This lets them have cheaper two-day delivery with some more wiggle room, and it helps them move their in-store inventory more quickly.

 While your shipping policy might not necessarily dictate your expansion and growth, you certainly don’t want to create a policy that extends beyond your capabilities either.
 Make sure the two match.